Greek Landmarks Off the Beaten Path to Visit

 Evros, Alexandropouli, and especially Soufli were, and still remain, major pins on the UNWTO Western Silk Road Map.

-United Nations World Tourism Organization (UNWTO) launched the Best Tourism Villages program in 2021 to recognize “villages that are leading the way in nurturing rural areas and preserving landscapes, cultural diversity, local values, and culinary traditions.”
+In 2021, the United Nations World Tourism Organization (UNWTO) launched the Best Tourism Villages program to recognize “villages that are leading the way in nurturing rural areas and preserving landscapes, cultural diversity, local values, and culinary traditions.”

 Soufli is notable for an array of crafts and trades: For instance, cart making, winemaking, beekeeping, and above all, silk farming and silk making.